 Reporting to Credit Bureaus

-Late or missed payments during the deferment period can be reported to credit bureaus, leading to a dent in your credit history.
-This can have lasting repercussions, impacting your ability to secure favorable interest rates in the future.
+Late or missing payments during the deferral term might be reported to credit agencies, therefore damaging your credit history.
+This may have long-lasting effects on your capacity to get good interest rates going forward.

 Long-Term Consequences